dotnet/ef6/README.md

 # Entity Framework 6 Power Tools Community Edition

-This is a fork of the "official" [EF 6 repository](https://github.com/aspnet/entityFramework6/), which hosts the Visual Studio 2015 and 2017 version of EF Power Tools.
+This is a fork of the "official" [EF 6 repository](https://github.com/aspnet/entityFramework6/), which hosts the Visual Studio 2017 and later version of EF Power Tools.

 # What are the Power Tools?